eky2429/ruby-rps-cli/README.md

 either the Player or the CPU win (or there is a tie)!
 After that, the user is given the option to play another round.

-Note: After each game, the program also shows the number of game played, the number of times player one won, and the number of times player two won!
+After each game, the program also shows the number of game played, the number of times player won, and the number of times the CPU won!

-Another note: The player can type 'help' to get instructions on how to play rock paper scissors and use this interface.
+The player can also 'help' to get instructions on how to play rock paper scissors and use this interface.

+How to play or open this game:
+  1) Go to the command line
+  2) In the terminal, go to the same directory that main.rb is in
-One more crucial note: to play this game, type the command ruby main.rb to run the game!
-Once again, enjoy! :)
+  3) Type "Ruby main.rb" in the command line to run the game!

 Thanks for reading this, and enjoy!